laujonat/purlieu.io/README.md

 # Developers
 ```
-yarn
-yarn dev
+npm run dev # development
+npm run start # production
 ```
-## Setup

-1. Install yarn dependencies as needed on your local machine.

-## API Tokens
+## Configuration
-Create a .env file and replace variables with your own.

-### Lyft
+1. Create an .env.local file.
+2. Sign up for an account on Google Maps API to retrieve your API key.
-Register for a developer account for ClientID and Secret Key
+3. Sign up for a Lyft Developer account for the CLIENT_ID and CLIENT_SECRET keys.
+4. Replace .env values with your newly obtained keys.

 ## Testing
-If you are snapshot testing, make sure you commit: `yarn update:snapshot`
 ```
+# If you are snapshot testing, make sure you commit: `npm run update:snapshot`
-yarn test
+npm run test
-yarn test:watch
 ```

 ## Deployment
 ```
 * Standard git flow
 * Heroku deployment pipeline

+# Run heroku environemt locally
+$ heroku local npm run start
+$ heroku logs # To view local version of pre-deployed application
 ```